Adult Classes

 -

 This will be a discussion format with information presented by the group facilitator and augmented by the group participants.
 The goal of this series is to help those in/or approaching their senior years to develop a greater understanding of the many ways planning ahead can make a difference for them and for those they care about.
 Topics will include: Advance Care Planning (Healthcare decision maker, living will); strategies for cleaning out; leaving a legacy; creating a file of essential documents your friends or family will need or treasure when you die; options for care as your needs increase; making healthcare decisions; understanding Hospice and Palliative Care; Spiritual Considerations; staying fit to stay independent; facts and choices about final arrangements; and legal considerations - what and how.
-Maximum class size is 15 participants.
+Led by Cindy Capen.

 -